 Answer: It depends.
 Many people make their retirement plans with the assumption that they'll fall into a lower tax bracket once they retire.
 But that's often not the case, for the following three reasons.

-- 3. Future tax rates may be higher than they are today.
+3. Future tax rates may be higher than they are today.
 Let's face it…tax rates now are low when viewed in a historical context.
-The top tax rate of 37% in 2020 is a bargain compared with the 94% of the 1940s and even the 70% range as recently as the 1970s.
-And considering today's growing national debt, future tax rates could end up much higher than they are today.
+The top tax rate of 37% in 2021 is a bargain compared with the 94% of the 1940s and even the 70% range as recently as the 1970s.
+And considering today's political climate and growing national debt, future tax rates could end up much higher than they are today.

 Taxation of Social Security Benefits